To Go Further

 Classes / Objects

-In Grimport, as in any other object-oriented language, there is the concept of classes and objects.
-The class is a collection of data and methods.
+In Grimport, as in any other object-oriented language, there is a concept of classes and objects.
+A class is a collection of data and methods.
 The data and methods of a class are used to represent a real-world object or a concept.

 Create a class